For any information on current road projects not found below, or if you have any questions or concerns, call Public Works Office (901) 867-4980.

 This is a proposed new portion of road between Airline Road at Donelson Elementary to State Route 385.
 This two lane addition will help improve traffic flow and provide a straight pathway between Airline Road and State Route 385, "Winfield Dunn Parkway."
-Kimley Horn Engineering is currently working on the Environmental and Design phase of this project as the Town is looking for funding for construction at an estimate of $1.3 million.
+This project is a TDOT Funded Grant Project.

-TDOT Project- Airline Road Widening from I-40 South to Brooks River Road
+Airline Road Widening - from I-40 South to Brooks River Road

-This is a 100% spot safety project by TDOT to widen this portion of roadway to provide a turn lane into the Trails of Arlington and Brooks Manor subdivisions.
-This project is nearing the construction phase which is currently scheduled to begin Summer/Fall 2017.
+This is a 100% spot safety project by the Tennessee Dept. of Transportation (TDOT) to widen this portion of Airline road to provide a turn lane into the Trails of Arlington and Brooks Manor subdivisions.

-Highway 70 to Airline Road Intersection Improvement and Signalization
+Highway 70 - 385 to Airline Rd.
+Widening and Intersection Improvement/Signalization

-This intersection is the gateway to the Arlington Industrial area and sees a lot of commercial traffic.
+The intersection of Jetway and Highway 70 is the gateway to the Arlington Industrial area and sees a lot of commercial traffic.
 The Town awarded the contract for the environmental phase and design to Kimley Horn Engineering as consultants for the project.
-We do not have funding for the construction phase yet at an estimated cost of $1.4 million.
+This project is in the right-of-way (ROW) acquisition phase and is a TDOT Funded Grant Project.

 Like the above project, the Town has awarded a contract for the environmental and design portion only to Fisher Arnold Engineering.
-The Town is currently looking for money to fund the construction phase of this project at an estimated cost of $2.75 million.
+The Town is currently in the right-of-way (ROW) acquisition phase of this TDOT Funded Grant Project.